 The Barbary is neatly placed in the quaintly cobbled Neal’s Yard.
-It’s the sister outpost of the much lauded Palomar, which I thought was good, but not once during, or after the meal plot a return.
-The Barbary was a different story.
+It’s the sister to the much lauded Palomar, which I thought was good, but not once during or after the meal plot a return – the Barbary is a different story, I’ve only been four times and counting.
 It’s been around since June 2016 is also owned by siblings Layo and Zoe Paskin.
-They aim to mesh flavours from Israel and the Mediterranean with a generous gesture of oomph.
-The dining format is homogenous with Barrafina’s style, where the performance theatrics are for all to see around a zinc topped horse shoe bar.
+They aim to mesh flavours from Israel and the Mediterranean with a generous gesture of oomph boosted by paprika, turmeric, za’atar, cumin, thyme and lashings of salt.
+Sometimes too much salt, more on that later.
+The dining format is homogenous with Barrafina’s style, where cooking theatrics are for all to see around a zinc topped horse shoe bar.
 It’s a modern restaurant so of course you’ll see bare brick, lots of stainless steel and neon lights.
 The menu itself is is split across baking and grinding to plates from the land, the sea and the earth – meaning vegetables in this case.
 It’s full of familiar ingredients combined with the not so familiar, which is why I spent half the time enquiring.
 But that was a pleasure in itself and the staff are an entertaining bunch.

-We start with “Askenazi” chicken liver £6.50 and it’s breath-taking.
+We start with “Askenazi” chicken liver £6.50 and it’s glorious.
 The chopped pieces of organ are melded with butter and comes with a big stroke of nose singeing mustard sauce, pound coin sized discs of gherkin and the freshness of spring onions.
-It was that compelling we ordered one each.
+It was that compelling we ordered one each during my first visit.
 The chef in charge heard our vocal rhapsodising of the dish and gave us another portion on the house.
 That’s the beauty of having an interactive kitchen, you can be friends with the chefs.

-They recommend the dish with “naan e Barbari” £3.50 is baked in a tandoor oven for all to see, an oven machined for the very purpose of creating a puffy, blistered flat bread that’s exciting to eat as a thing in itself.
-Slather your liver onto the glossy edges of the carb masterpiece and you’ll have a fun night out even before the other dishes arrive.
+They recommend the dish with “naan e Barbari” £3.50 which is baked in a tandoor oven for all to see, an oven machined for the very purpose of creating a puffy, blistered flat bread that’s exciting to eat as a thing in itself.
+Scoop the liver onto the glossy, crisp edges of the carb splendour and you’ll have a proper night out even before the other dishes arrive.

 We also ordered the cauliflower Jaffa style £6.50 from the “earth” section of the menu.
 We’re told that the humble vegetable is brined in salt overnight then it’s fried until the edges blackened and the nutty flavours intensify within the florets.
 A zippy salsa of tomato and coriander livens up the palate.
 It was gorgeous.